 Top reasons babies cry

-- Is baby hungry?
+- Is your baby hungry?
 Newborn babies will drink breastmilk or formula every 1-3 hours.
 As babies grow they can sustain longer periods without eating however, every child is different in how often they like to eat.
 General guidelines for infant feeding schedule found here.

-- Does baby have gas pain?
+- Does your baby have gas pain?
 Babies can develop gas for many reasons including drinking too fast, swallowing air bubbles from mixed formula, or extended crying.
 Breastfed infants can develop gas when mom eats certain foods in her diet such as cabbage, beans, or dairy.
 Help baby relieve the gas by gently massaging the belly in a circular motion.
 Place baby tummy down on your chest and rub his back.
 If this does not help you can lay your baby on his back and slowly bicycle the legs.
 There are also some safe, natural remedies for gas such as gripe water.

-- Does baby have a dirty diaper?
+- Does your baby have a dirty diaper?
 Some infants are not bothered by dirty diapers, however it is imperative to keep your little one clean and dry so they will not develop diaper rash.
 If your infant is having frequent stools, causing irritation to the skin, probiotics can be supplemented to help control diarrhea.

 Once you are assured that baby’s crying is not due to a physical need, it is necessary to consider your child’s emotional requisites.

-- Your baby is feeding off your behavior.
+- Perhaps your baby is feeding off your behavior.
 If you are in a chronic state of stress, the atmosphere will exemplify that.
 Stress hormones can be passed through breastmilk. (source) Take a moment to evaluate the things that are adding to the stress in your life and make changes to minimize them.